kellydrake/vietnamesewithkelly/README.md

 Welcome!

-I created this website as a way to practice the foundations of web development: HTML, CSS, & JavaScript.
+I created this website as a way to practice the foundations of web development: HTML, CSS, & JavaScript, while also practicing the Vietnamese language!

 You can access the website here: XXXXXXXXXXXXXXXXXXX